RodoJML/CPS493_WebServerProgramming_Project/README.md

 # CPS493_Web_Server_Programming_Project
-## On this repository we will be storing all files for the assignments and final project.
+## Below all steps I've been following to create this project.

 **STEP 1**